 ...the evidence of [inflation] is very sparse.... ...there is in fact no concrete evidence for a giant explosion. ...Theories of course ...could have nothing to do with reality.

-James Peebles (pictured) made these comments just days ago, soon after receiving the 2019 Nobel prize in physics for theoretical discoveries in physical cosmology.
+James Peebles (pictured) made these comments soon after the announcement that he would receive the 2019 Nobel prize in physics for theoretical discoveries in physical cosmology.
 We welcome this affirmation from the world's most highly honored cosmologist, because a big bang that sterilizes everything at once would interrupt cosmic ancestry.

+Top Cosmologist's Lonely Battle Against 'Big Bang' Theory, Agence France-Presse via CourthouseNews (+PhysOrg), 14 Nov 2019.
 Thanks, Stan Franklin.

-Top Cosmologist's Lonely Battle Against 'Big Bang' Theory by Ivan Couronne and Issam Ahmed, Agence France-Presse via CourthouseNews.com (+PhysOrg.com), 14 Nov 2019.

 The End and the Big Bang has discussion and links to 20 years of related news.
 The Beginning is also related.